msa-em/nanocartography/01_introduction.md

 less representative the information is of the entire bulk sample (e.g., only a thin slice of a three dimensional object is being observed).
-Additionally, the thinner the sample the more questions of surface effects dominating the analysis arise (Carter and Williams, 2019, Findlay et al., 2010).
-Machine and smart learning algorithms require more demanding analytical image analysis techniques within the realm of materials science (Braidy et al., 2012, Jones et al., 2017, Jones et al., 2015, Jansen et al., 2013).
+Additionally, the thinner the sample the more questions of surface effects dominating the analysis arise {cite:p}`carter2019transmission, findlay2010dynamics`.
+Machine and smart learning algorithms require more demanding analytical image analysis techniques within the realm of materials science {cite:p}`braidy2012correcting, jones2017optimising, jones2015smart, jansen2013towards`.
 To be able to position a sample to understand specific **g** vectors, contrast changes, and orientation effects requires more math than simple edge detection or shape recognition.
 Even when algorithms are developed to address this, the